 As they negotiated, the king of Sodom said to Abraham in Genesis 14:21:

 “Give me the persons, but take the goods for yourself.”

 King Bera did not offer Abraham a portion of the captured goods, which would have been appropriate; he offered him all of the captured goods.
 And I am sure this was no small amount.
 Abraham was already very wealthy and this could have put him over the top, not only as far as wealth, but of prestige also.
 This victory could have made Abraham the wealthiest and most powerful man in Canaan.

 Melchizedek Blesses Abraham

 As they were talking, a very old stately-looking man with white hair came walking out from one of the gates in the city wall.
 He was very majestic looking, having all of the accoutrements of a king.
 His robes and crown along with his age gave him an aura of importance and dignity.
 He slowly made his way down into the Valley of Shaveh.
 The only thing he had with him was some bread and wine.
 His robes also revealed his identity as a priest as well as a king.
-As I mentioned in a previous post, it was very common for the two functions to be combined in this part of the world at this time.
+As I mentioned in a post 15, it was very common for the two functions to be combined in this part of the world at this time.
 He introduced himself as Melchizedek, King of Salem and Priest of God Most High.